rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 For routing and processing the events to the RudderStack backend, a **Data Plane URL** is required.
 Refer to [**this section**](https://docs.rudderstack.com/get-started/installing-and-setting-up-rudderstack#what-is-a-data-plane-url-where-do-i-get-it) to get the Data Plane URL depending on your choice of setup.

-### **How to load `analytics.js` correctly?**
+### **How to load `rudder-analytics.js` correctly?**

-In order to load `analytics.js`, simply copy the minified or non-minified version of the code snippet provided in the [Installing the RudderStack JavaScript SDK](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#2-installing-the-rudderstack-javascript-sdk) section.
+In order to load `rudder-analytics.js`, simply copy the minified or non-minified version of the code snippet provided in the [Installing the RudderStack JavaScript SDK](#installing-the-rudderstack-javascript-sdk) section.

 To check if it has loaded correctly, open the JavaScript console in your browser: